-We understand that all operators, rig contractors and service companies have their own history of oilfield operations and unique cultures.
-The idea of creating a single standardized interface / workflow to enable action that fits all companies is inevitably counterproductive because humans inherently resist change.
-We have seen many well-meaning projects fail because human factors were ignored.
-Our approach of slowly changing the culture has a higher probability of long-term success.
-Therefore, rather than provide a full system, we work to integrate the backend engine into the customer’s existing ecosystem and focus our efforts on refining and improving the backend engine.
+We understand that all operators, rig contractors and oilfield services companies have their own history of unique operations and cultures.
+The idea of creating a single standardized interface / workflow to enable action that fits all companies is inevitably counterproductive because all of our clients are different.
+We have seen many well-meaning projects fail because human factors were ignored, or a one-size-fits-all approach was leveraged.
+Our approach of working within our customer’s existing ecosystems and slowly changing the culture through improved drilling operations has a much higher probability of long-term success.
+Therefore, rather than provide a full system, we remain flexible and work to integrate and continually improve the backend engine within our customer’s distinct environment.

-+Who builds the UI required by the back engine?
++Who builds the frontend UI required by the backend engine?

-Often, a user interface (UI) already exists, and it is primarily a matter of modifying it to expose the analyses performed by the backend engine.
-We can evaluate your system and provide a plan for integration and Intellicess or a third party selected by you can make the UI modifications.
+Often, our customers may already have a frontend user interface (UI) they’ve developed in-house and it is primarily a matter of modifying it to expose the analyses performed by our backend engine, SentinelRT®.
+We also have strong partnerships in place with industry leading visualization and UI firms to which we can introduce you.
+In either scenario, we can evaluate your needs and collaboratively develop a plan for integration with SentinelRT®.

 +Who integrates the back end engine?